-- Don't let your energy costs blow out your broken window!
-Even a cracked pane, especially if it is in an insulated glass unit (IGU), can cause warm air to leak out in the winter, and heat into your home in the summer.
-Make your energy dollars count!
+- Even a cracked pane, especially if it is in an insulated glass unit (IGU), can cause warm air to leak out in the winter, and heat into your home in the summer.
+Make your energy dollars count.

 - A broken window, even if it has been boarded up, makes your home or business a target for burglars.
 Avoiding the cost of replacement may end up costing you more in the long run.
-Replacing just the broken pane as soon as possible will save time, money and your peace of mind.
+Replacing just the broken pane as soon as possible will save time and money.

-- Even a single damaged pane of glass can leak in wild weather, which can damage your window frame, window treatments, and nearby furniture and flooring.
-It is also vulnerable to further damage from violent winds if it is already cracked.
+- Even a single damaged pane of glass can cause weather elements to come in, which can damage your window frame, window treatments, and nearby furniture and flooring.
+Your window is also vulnerable to further damage from violent winds if it is already cracked.
 To protect your home from further damage, it's important to replace a broken window pane as soon as possible.

-You may want to tackle this job yourself, but to make sure the job is done right the first time, consider calling in a glass expert like Glass Doctor®.
-Call our glass specialists today at 855-603-1919.
+You may want to tackle this job yourself, but to make sure the job is done right the first time, consider calling in a glass expert like Glass Doctor.
+Schedule a free, in-home consultation with our glass specialists today at 855-603-1919.

 Is Broken Window Theory, Broken?: http://chameleonassociates.com/homeland-security/broken-window-theory-broken/